phisko/kengine/System.md

 # System

 A system holds game logic.
-It can subscribe to a certain type of [Component](Component.md), in which case it will automatically `register` all [GameObjects](GameObject.md) with a `Component` of that type.

 `Systems` are also [Modules](putils/mediator/README.md), the `EntityManager` being their `Mediator`.
 This lets `Systems` easily communicate through `DataPackets`.